2026 IUFRO Small Scale Forestry and Forest History and Traditional Knowledge Joint Conference

 Enhancing returns from marketing, forest co-operatives, growers’ organizations, and other arrangements.

-Innovations in modeling and decision support systems.
+Innovations in modeling landowner behavior and decision support systems.

 Adapting traditional forest management to address new problems.